Properly caring for them puts you in the position to save thousands of dollars during your life. Why?

 Responsible use of a single credit card can result in 700+ score after graduation, which will make it much easier to find an apartment to rent, get a car loan, or for the over-achievers, get a mortgage.

-Student loans are another way of establishing a line of credit, if they’re in your name and not your parents’.
+Student loans are another way of establishing a line of credit if they’re in your name and not your parents’ names.

-Using a credit card responsibly in conjunction with student loans will help improve your credit score because it diversifies your types of credit, which accounts for 10% of your score.
+Using a credit card responsibly in conjunction with student loans will help improve your credit score because it diversifies your types of credit, which account for 10% of your score.

 It is often easier to get a student credit card than to get a credit card after graduation if you have no credit history.

 If you need to establish a line of credit but can’t get approved due to lack of credit history, a secured credit card may be your solution.